2. Rely heavily on data.

 5. Find a curriculum with proven results.

-Choosing a research-based intervention program designed specifically for secondary students can accelerate the learning process.
+Choosing research-based reading intervention programs designed specifically for secondary students can accelerate the learning process.
 A curriculum with a technology component increases student growth by supporting your teaching and providing individualized and distinct data-driven instruction.
 Rotating direct instruction, an adaptive technology program, and independent reading will provide students with a blended learning experience that is truly personalized and highly effective.

 6. Ensure you’re skilled and proficient in reading instruction.